When will the January sales start?

 How long do the January sales last?

-The January sales officially launch on New Year’s Day, so you can shake off any post-Christmas gloom and pick up an exciting deal.
+The January sales officially launch on today on New Year’s Day, so you can shake off any post-Christmas gloom and pick up an exciting deal.

-There are already lots of reductions to explore in the Boxing Day sales, which only means more will land as 2022 begins.
-When we’re into January, sales can vary from lasting a few days to extending right through the month.
+January sales can vary from lasting a few days to extending right through the month.
 Last year, we even saw some savings continuing until the end of January.

 That means the time January sales last depends on the individual retailer, as do the reductions.
 While it’s always worth seeking out final markdowns, if there are products you have a keen eye on, you’ll want to check those sale additions first.
-Bookmark our January sales updates to avoid missing out on new offers.
+Bookmark our January sales guide to avoid missing out on new offers.

 Are January sales as good as Black Friday?